Bernedoodle puppies litter

 Sebaceous Adenitis

 Other than these diseases, the Bernedoodles may also suffer from several skin allergies, hot spots, ticks and fleas, and other small issues.
 The Bernedoodles that are maintained properly, are less prone to any type of disease.
-Usually, the Bernedoodles are more healthy than other dog breeds especially their parent breeds.
+Usually, the Bernedoodles are more healthy than other dog breeds, especially their parent breeds.

 Moreover, try to brush their teeth regularly to avoid any oral health issues in your cute doggies because oral hygiene is very important for a dog’s general health.